 You can't find a better Disney World souvenir for kids than a pressed penny.
 Not only are they inexpensive (at 51 cents each, they are one of Disney's best souvenir bargains); they are also fun to make.
-You can make pressed pennies at many different resort and theme park locations.
+You can make pressed pennies at over 80 locations throughout the Disney theme parks.
 While the machines all look alike, each has a different collection of images, so you can choose just the character or picture you want for your penny.

 Insert two quarters and a single penny into the slots indicated on the front of the pressed penny machine.
 Slide the bar with the coins into the slot and pick the design you want printed on your penny.
 Your penny will drop down into the gears and be flattened and embossed with your chosen design.
 Your finished penny will drop into a drawer for easy retrieval.
 The whole process takes less than a minute to complete.